-Here are some of the podcasts I have found helpful.
-Please remember that these may be emotionally triggering.
+Below are some of the podcasts I have found particularly interesting and helpful.
+Please remember that some podcasts may contain material that is emotionally triggering.
 If you find something is too upsetting to listen to, turn it off.

 Therapy Chat is a podcast hosted by Laura Reagan, LCSW, who covers a wide range of issues.
 The content is very strong and her interviewing style is understated and easy to listen to.
 You can scroll through her list (she has over 150 podcasts) and likely will find something that you find useful—when going down the list of podcasts you will see a tiny “i” in a talk bubble on the right—click on that, and you can find a description of the podcast.